-Do you wonder how much money you need to retire comfortably?
+Do you wonder how much should I have saved for retirement?
 The answer to this question is not a one size fits all sort of answer.
-There are guidelines and general rules you can follow to estimate the answer to, “how much money you need to retire comfortably.”
+There are guidelines and general rules you can follow to estimate the answer to, “how much money do you need to retire comfortably.”
 However, the answer is different for everyone.

 Every person has their own unique set of circumstances that changes the answer slightly or in some cases, drastically from the estimates.
-It’s important to consider what those circumstances are when creating a retirement savings plan.
+It’s important to consider what those circumstances are when creating the best retirement plan suited for you.
 After all, this is your future we’re talking about and nobody cares more about it than you!

-A great way to start planning for retirement is with a nicely laid out road map that takes you through the various steps to calculate your unique answer.
+A great way to start planning for retirement is with the best retirement plan that takes you through the various steps to calculate your unique answer.

 Why Is It Important To Know How Much Money You Need to Retire?

 The answer to this is clear, but many people do not have a retirement saving plan let alone a written plan with actual substance behind it.
 You do not want to end up working in old age until the day you die.
 Your body will start to give out and it will be increasingly difficult to find work as you age.

 Unfortunately, despite these realities, a recent TransAmerica Center study found that 35% of Americans have no retirement savings plan.
 If you do not want to find yourself: